google/WebFundamentals/src/content/en/fundamentals/payments/deep-dive-into-payment-request.md

 a section dedicated to that here](/payments/mobile-web-setup).

 Note: To get access to all forms of payment available with Google, developers will need to implement the Pay with Google method.
-[Learn more here](/payments/).
+Refer to the [Google Payment API](/payments/) docs for more information.

 #### Edge Cases